sasha-polev/aerospark/README.md

 ```
 #### Saving by Key
-In this example, the value of the primary key is specifioed by the "key" column in the DataFrame.
+In this example, the value of the primary key is specified by the "key" column in the DataFrame.
 ```scala
       val setName = "new-rdd-data"